 Born and raised in Recife, Brazil, Camila is really passionate about her country’s culture and history.
 In her spare time, she loves dancing (especially Frevo), going to cafes, and dreaming about the next Brazilian Carnaval she will attend.

-Ana Oropeza is an undergraduate student in the School of General Studies majoring in Film and Media Studies.
+Ana Oropeza is an undergraduate student, majoring in Film and Media Studies.
 Prior to coming to Columbia, Ana earned an Associate's Degree in Theater from Borough of Manhattan Community College, where she focused on theater management and set design.

-At ILAS, Ana works as a Program Assistant in the Center for Mexican and Central American Studies.
-Additionally, Ana coordinates the now ILAS Cine Club activities and workshops and works side by side with ILAS and other CU offices to enhance the outreach of the Center's programs and offerings.
+At ILAS, Ana works as a Program Assistant responsible for the Regional Center for Mexico and Central America.
+She oversees the financial aspects of the Center, the organization and execution of events, content creation, publicity, and collaborations with visiting scholars, organizations, universities, and school departments.
+She works side by side with the Institute's executive and administrative staff and other offices at the University to enhance the outreach of the Center's programs and offerings.